 The Bible teaches that baptism is a covenant sign and seal for believers and their children.
 It signifies that a person is a part of the community of the church.
 Parents bring their infant children to be baptized in obedience to God, trusting that one day the child will respond to God’s promises in faith.
 Infant baptism expresses that it is God who chooses us for faith, discipleship, and salvation; without God, we have no power to claim these things for ourselves.
 Baptism does not cause or guarantee salvation, but it is a covenantal sign where the Spirit works to remind the family and the church of our union with Christ.
 Additionally, we affirm that people come to faith at different stages in life, and recognize the baptism of older believers as an equally valid expression of the sacrament.
-Baptism is not only a commitment of the parents, but also the whole congregation to support the one being baptized into God’s family to fulfill the calling God has on his or her life (1 John 3:1, Mark 10:14).
+Baptism is not only a commitment for parents but also the whole congregation to support the one being baptized into God’s family to fulfill the calling God has on his or her life (1 John 3:1, Mark 10:14).

-Sunday School, small groups, and Bible studies help children, youth, and adults to learn who God is through the Bible and to grow in their faith with the support of the church family and in partnership with parents.
-Sunday School attendance is a foundational habit of faithful families who are also encouraged to learn at home as well.
+Sunday classes, small groups, and Bible studies help children, youth, and adults to learn who God is through the Bible and to grow in their faith with the support of the church family and in partnership with parents.
+Sunday class attendance is a foundational habit of faithful families who are also encouraged to learn at home as well.
 As the primary disciplers, parents are responsible for teaching their children how to be lifelong disciples.
 (Colossians 3:16)

 Children and youth of any age are encouraged to participate in our worship services.
 Attending worship with parents helps children to connect with the whole body of believers in the church.
 Children’s worship bags are available to borrow that contain biblically focused coloring sheets and books.
 During our 11:00 am worship service, there are special children’s messages to help children understand the passage being preached.
 Fourth and Fifth Graders can attend acolyte training and begin serving in this role and have the opportunity to lead worship in a variety of ways like helping with ushering, reading liturgy, and singing on the praise team and choir.
 Youth Sunday occurs toward the end of the school year.
 During this special service, all elements of the worship service are youth-led.